Oracso/CoreData-State-Management/README.md

 </section>

 ### Overview:
-An example **SwiftUI** project using **CoreData** to manage dynamic object data over time.
+An example **SwiftUI** project showcasing a <ins>*custom framework*</ins> implementing **CoreData** to manage dynamic object data over time.

 ### Use Case:

-This project serves as an exemplary demonstration of the extensive versatility and wide-ranging applicability of my **CoreData** infrastructure framework.
+This project serves as a clear demonstration of the extensive versatility and wide-ranging applicability of my **CoreData** infrastructure framework.

-Consisting of mainly generic code, designed to be reusable across numerous contexts, it requires minimal modification or changes before being a fully operational and adaptable solution for managing object data over time.
+Consisting of mainly generic code, designed to be reusable across numerous contexts, it requires minimal modification or changes before being a fully operational and adaptable solution for managing object state within applications.

 Its robust architecture and modular design ensure scalability and seamless integration, keeping it suitable for a myriad of applications across various domains and making it an invaluable asset for any development team.

-My optimised code streamlines and refines **CoreData** implementation, reducing the need for extensive customisation and thus allowing developers to concentrate on the core functionality of their projects.
+This optimised code streamlines and refines **CoreData** implementation, reducing the need for extensive customisation and thus allowing developers to concentrate on the core functionality of their projects.